 If you have a family history of diabetes or obesity, then your annual eye exam can be especially important for you.
 You could be one of the more than 30 million Americans who suffer from diabetes or the 84 million who have a prediabetes risk of developing diabetic eye disease.
 This condition is the leading cause of blindness in adults and has no visible symptoms in the early stages.
 However, a comprehensive eye exam can help detect signs early, so intervention can effectively begin soon enough to help prevent vision loss.

 At Atlantic Eye Consultants, we have the expertise and advanced technology to provide you with a complete evaluation of your eye health and the treatments you need to help protect them.
 Dr. Delianides is a board-certified ophthalmologist specializing in cataract and refractive surgery and has performed thousands of successful microsurgeries.
 He stays current on the latest advancements in the field by regularly attending classes, meetings, and conventions.
 This continuing education means you can be confident you will get the advanced, comprehensive care you need to keep your vision at its best.

-You may have great vision now, but an annual eye exam is still one of the best things you can do for your overall health, so don’t put it off any longer!
+You may have great vision now, but an annual eye exam at our Virginia Beach office is still one of the best things you can do for your overall health, so don’t put it off any longer!
 Call our experienced Virginia Beach team today and schedule your appointment with Dr. D!